ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *setPinOnPurchase*

-Enables or disables the PIN challenge for purchases, ensuring added security by requiring a PIN when a purchase is attempted.
-This function allows users to toggle the feature ON or OFF based on their preference for purchase protection.
+Enables or disables the requirement for a PIN when making purchases, providing an added layer of security to prevent unauthorized transactions.
+This feature is particularly useful for households with shared access to devices or accounts.

 ### Related Functions
-[getPinOnPurchase](#getPinOnPurchase) : Retrieves the current status of the PIN challenge for purchases.
+[getPinOnPurchase](#getPinOnPurchase) : Retrieves the current status of the PIN requirement for purchases.

 ### Events